gregr/dbKanren/README.md

         * in relation R, given (A B C), how many (D E F)s are there?
           * lower and upper bounds, i.e., 0 to 2, exactly 1, at least 5, etc.
         * maybe support more precise constraints given specific field values
+      * monotone dependencies
-      * sorted-columns: C is nondecreasing when sorting by (A B C D)
+        * e.g., C is nondecreasing when sorting by (A B C D)
         * implies sorted rows for (C A B D) appear in same order as (A B C D)
           * one index can support either ordering
         * generalized: (sorted-columns (A B .
 C) (B .
 D) B) means: